 Force is one of the most fundamental concepts in physics, describing the push or pull that one object exerts on another.
 From the way planets orbit stars to the lift that allows planes to fly, forces shape every interaction in our universe.
-Understanding force is crucial for engineering, architecture, sports science, and countless other fields.
+Understanding force is needed for engineering, architecture, sports science, and countless other fields.

 F = m × a (Newton's Second Law)